swiftlang/swift-evolution/proposals/0000-improving-operators-in-protocols.md

 ```

 Types conforming to a protocol that contains static operators would implement
-the operators as static methods defined _within_ the type:
+the operators as static methods (or class methods for class types) defined
+_within_ the type:

 ```swift
 struct Foo: Equatable {